 Philosophically we like to believe that your career begins with the start of the course, rather than at the end of it when you graduate.
 As such, employability and careers are a constant theme through all the units on each year of the course.
-The biggest single factor in helping you prepare for your career is the numerous ways in which you will engage with industry throughout the course.
-In addition to this, several units have highly specified careers and employability focused taught sessions and submission requirements.
+Several units have highly specified careers and employability focused taught sessions and submission requirements.
 The most important of all these is the creation and on-going development of your portfolio.
-The course will provide teaching on how to prepare a portfolio in both digital, social and physical formats, backed-up by exemplars and supported by visiting professionals.
+The course will provide teaching on how to prepare an online portfolio, backed-up by exemplars and supported by visiting professionals.
 You will be asked to consider the design industry in terms of the sectors you wish to work in, and the potential roles that are available to you.
-You will have the opportunity to create a range of employment focused tools including a CV, email/covering letter and a career overview and strategy.
-Fundamental to all this is reflection, and you will frequently be encouraged to consider your strengths, areas for development and how your practice is meeting your career ambitions.
+You will have the opportunity to create a range of employment-focused tools including a CV, email/covering letter and a career overview and strategy.
+Fundamental to all this is evaluating and reflecting on your own progress, and you will frequently be encouraged to consider your strengths, areas for development and how your practice is meeting your career ambitions.
 Part of reflecting on your skills and knowledge is to recognise the many transferable skills that you will develop on the course, which are essential for a career in any walk of life.
-The course has incredibly good data around the destinations and careers that its graduates take up.
-Students have found employment at some of the most prestigious design agencies including Superunion, Magpie, Weirdo, Tommy, Accept & Proceed, Pentagram, Sunday, Paul Belford Ltd, and many, many more.
-Graduates often start their careers as Junior Designers, but some have found other roles that they are equally equipped to work within including account/client management, design strategy and User Experience Design.